Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/0_0_Capston Project Points.md

 **11. Annexes:** - Any additional materials, such as graphs, questionnaires, or diagrams, used in the project.

-This outline provides a comprehensive framework for structuring your capstone project, focusing on key aspects such as business planning, market analysis, financial projections, and action planning.
-It allows you to address the project's objectives, methodologies, and outcomes in a clear and organized manner, facilitating effective communication and evaluation of your work.
+This outline provides a comprehensive framework for structuring our capstone project, focusing on key aspects such as business planning, market analysis, financial projections, and action planning.
+It allows you to address the project's objectives, methodologies, and outcomes in a clear and organized manner, facilitating effective communication and evaluation of our work.